saojs/kopy/README.md

 ## Why is this useful?

-This could be used to build a scaffolding tool like [yeoman](https://github.com/yeoman/yeoman) or [vue-cli](https://github.com/vuejs/vue-cli).
+This could be used to build a scaffolding tool like [yeoman](https://github.com/yeoman/yeoman) or [vue-cli](https://github.com/vuejs/vue-cli), and it's actually used by [SAO](https://github.com/saojs/sao).

 ## Install